steve-piece/subdomain-isolated-turborepo/docs/customemailsetup.md

 With the above steps completed, the project now ships both auth-triggered and custom transactional emails using the shared React templates in `packages/ui`.

+**Why the hash matters:** our custom email hook appends Supabase recovery credentials to the URL hash fragment (e.g. `https://acme.yourapp.com/auth/update-password#access_token=…&refresh_token=…&type=recovery&token_hash=…`).
+Even though the hash is not part of the redirect allow-list, the base path must still be present so Supabase can append the fragment safely.
+This mirrors how the confirm-email flow works and prevents email providers from stripping the recovery tokens.